nummacway/gb300/README.md

 Most tools designed for the SF2000 don't work.
 Tools are often incompatible because not only is the BIOS different, but also the `Resources` have different names.
 This is especially true for Tadpole.
 Just starting it already patches your ROM lists and will break all default ROMs.
 It will only leave the GBA (because the files used for the GBA on the GB300 are used for the arcade on the SF2000, but there is no `ARCADE` folder for Tadpole to scan).
 If you did use Tadpole, look for the files in the Resources folder with the current date and restore the backups Tadpole put there.

 The following tools were made specifically for the GB300:
+* [multicore for GB300](https://github.com/tzubertowski/gb300_multicore/releases) by osaka, Prosty and the creators of the original multicore for SF2000.
+* [GB300 Tool](https://discord.com/channels/741895796315914271/1195581037003165796/1234253697295450183) by me (numma_cway); prerelease version without multicore support.
+Includes tons of features, including the functionality of any non-sound-related tool below.
 * [Customized _Frogtool_ (Beta)](https://discord.com/channels/741895796315914271/1195581037003165796/1211025634680119327) by tzlion (original version) and Dteyn (GB300 patch), used for rebuilding the console-dependent ROM lists.
 * [GB300 Boot Logo Changer](https://dteyn.github.io/sf2000/tools/bootLogoChangerGB300.htm) by Dteyn
-* [multicore for GB300](https://github.com/tzubertowski/gb300_multicore/releases) by osaka, Prosty and the creators of the original multicore for SF2000.
-* I am making a universal GB300 tool that can do anything you can do with the stock BIOS, except for anything related to sounds.

 Tools for the SF2000 that should work for the GB300:
 * [BIOS CRC-32 Patcher](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) by Von Millhausen